CycloneDX/cyclonedx-node-npm/docs/nodejs_internals.md

 This graph is per definition in the format of a directed tree.
 In that graph two nodes A and B are identical, if and only if:
 a) A's sets of node properties is equal to B's sets of node properties, and
-b) all directed edged of A are equal to all directed edged of B.
+b) the set of directed edges of A are equal to the set of directed edges of B.

 ## Examples